MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-data-classification.md

 ![Screenshot of a form, showing field entries for various classifications in your organization.](media/service-data-classification/blank_classification_form.png)

-Each classification has a **name** and a **shorthand** which will appear on the dashboard.
-For each classification, you can decide if the shorthand tag will appear on the dashboard or not by selecting **Show tag**.
-If you decide not to show the classification type on the dashboard, the owner will still be able to see the type by checking the dashboard settings.
+Each classification has a **name** and a **shorthand** tag.
+For each classification, you can decide if the shorthand tag will appear or not by selecting **Show tag**.
+If you decide not to show the shorthand tag, the owner will still be able to see the type by checking the dashboard settings.
 Additionally, you can optionally add a **URL** that contains more information about your organization’s classification guidelines and usage requirements.

 The last thing you need to decide is which classification type will be the default.